 In Fairest, we see the untold story of Levana, the villain of the series.
 Levana has grown up in a loveless family.
 Channary, the first born and heir, certainly has no love for Levana.
 Cruel and vain, Channary abuses her lunar powers on her six-year-old sister, forcing her into a fire.
 Levana carries her burn scars for the rest of her life, but she becomes skilled at using her glamor to cover them up.

-When her parents are assassinated, Levana is left with no one but Channary.
-Desperate for love, Levana begins to pursue one of the palace guards she has been infatuated with for years, even though he is married.
-But Levana believes they are truly meant to be together, especially after Evret’s beloved wife dies in childbirth.
-Her infatuation with him becomes obsessive – she begins using her mind powers to make him return her love, which he never did on his own.
+Desperate for love, Levana begins to pursue one of the palace guards, even though he is married.
+Levana believes they are truly meant to be together, especially after Evret’s beloved wife dies in childbirth.
+Her infatuation with him becomes obsessive – she begins using her mind powers to make him return her love, which he never did before.

 This book was disturbing, young adult level though it was.
-It is disturbing to see sibling abuse, then marital abuse, and finally child abuse.
-I can’t tell if Meyer wanted us to feel sympathy for Levana, because I didn’t have very much.
-We do see just how messed up Levana really is in Fairest, which helps us see why she does everything she does in the rest of the series.
+It shows sibling abuse, marital abuse, and child abuse.
+We see just how messed up Levana really is in Fairest, which helps us see why she does everything she does in the rest of the series.
 Thankfully, this is a quick read, so we don’t have to deal with Levana’s obsessive behavior for very long.

 If you enjoyed this review, please consider following Reads & Roses.
 It would mean the world to have you on my team!

 Reads and Roses is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.